proxmox/proxmox-offline-mirror/docs/offline-mirror.rst

 .. code-block:: console

-  proxmox-offline-mirror mirror snapshot create --id debian-bullseye-security
+  proxmox-offline-mirror mirror snapshot create debian-bullseye-security

 .. note:: Depending on the parameters used and the size of the original repository, creating a snapshot can take both time and require significant disk space.
 This is especially true for the